jsdelivr/globalping/README.md

 The target represents the destination for your test.
 This can be a domain name or an IP address for most test types.

 ##### Location
 The location field can process different locations, including continents, regions, countries, cities, US states, and ASNs (prefixed by "AS," e.g., `from AS80085`).
+You can also specify measurement IDs from previous tests to reuse the same probes.
 In general, our aim is to enable you to provide whatever location feels right.

 Some examples:
 - `from usa` or `from united states` - A random probe in the USA
 - `from new york` -  A random probe in NYC
 - `from aws` - A random probe hosted with Amazon
+`from {MEASUREMENT ID}` - Selects the same probes that were used for the specified measurement

 > [!NOTE]
 > Providing no location defaults to `world`, selecting a probe from a random location.